Compression Dressings

 Patients who will most likely benefit from, or require, a compression dressing include patients recovering from any form of ulcer, such as an arterial or venous ulcer.
 In addition, patients who are recovering from a minor burn or trauma wound.

-This form of a compression dressing is when a wound is moderately or heavily draining.
-A proper assessment from an Innovative Wound Care Specialist will be able to assess and determine the right form of compression dressing for you.
+This form of a compression dressing is used when a wound is moderately or heavily draining.
+A proper assessment from an Innovative Wound Care Specialist will enable them to assess and determine the right form of compression dressing for you.

 If a compression is taken off prior to the time stated by a specialist, a patient could risk further injury and delay healing time.
 This is why it is crucial to be mindful of when it is time to remove a compression dressing, either at home or in a clinic, which will also be determined by a specialist.